 Robert Ingpen, graphic designer and illustrator, won the Hans Christian Andersen Medal for his work illustrating children’s books.
 He is a resident of Barwon Heads.
 Storm Boy, Clancy of the Overflow, Click Go the Shears and The Drover’s Boy are some of the Australian books he has illustrated, but he’s also done pictures for works by Shakespeare, Jules Verne, J.M.
 Barrie, Dickens, Kenneth Grahame, Lewis Carroll, Mark Twain, Kipling and many others.
 Robert Ingpen has also designed the flag of the Northern Territory, public murals, statues and Australian postage stamps.
 We are lucky enough to meet this talented artist and fascinating man.

 We then head back to Queenscliff, to enjoy an afternoon guided walk, before taking the ferry to Sorrento.
 This pretty town on the shores of Port Phillip was named for an Italian coastal town.
 It has many notable limestone buildings and was the setting for the 1995 film Hotel Sorrento.
-(Overnight Flinders Hotel) B
+We drive to the Flinders Hotel, home for the next two nights.
+(Overnight Flinders Hotel) BD

 Day 8: Tuesday 16 March, Flinders: The Mornington Peninsula